Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 A closer look at the statue of Alfonso II, the Chaste, is below.
 Essentially, it all began with this man!
 I had to ponder this, as I looked at the statue, and realized that without Alfonso II, the Camino de Santiago might never have come into existence!

-As you approach the cathedral, to your right is the official marker of the start of the Camino Primitivo.
+And across from the statue, approximately, to your right is the official marker of the start of the Camino Primitivo.
 You can see photos of the start, with my husband and I, by clicking on the link in this paragraph.

 Below is the grand entrance to the cathedral, one is a close-up of the exquisitely carved wooden doors.